Office Phone: (202) 529-5378

 - Dissertation Year Fellowship, Binghamton University 1988-89

 *Mennonite/s Writing VII: Movement, Transformation, Place, March 2015.

 *Berkshire Conference of Women’s Historians, June 2011.

 *Annual Meeting of the Organization of American Historians, March, 2010.

 *Congressional Civil Rights Pilgrimage, March 2009.

-*Bridging Divides: United the Church for Peacemaking, Anabaptist Peace Center of Washington, DC, April 11-12, 2008.
+*Bridging Divides: Uniting the Church for Peacemaking, Anabaptist Peace Center of Washington, DC, April 11-12, 2008.